mtorre4580/dApps/README.md

 Decentralized applications that run on a blockchain network or a peer-to-peer (P2P) network

+## Blockchain

+The blockchain is made up of different blocks linked together.
+These blocks contain transactions and store the fingerprint of the immediately preceding block, in such a way that it is practically impossible to be able to modify a block without all the successive blocks being invalidated

 ## Ethereum

 Ethereum is a decentralized platform designed to run smart contracts.
 It is a distributed computer spread across many nodes around